llmlks/QuakeWatch/README.md

 2) Open the Command Palette (```Ctrl+Shift+P```) and select the __Python: Select Linter__ command
 3) Select __pycodestyle__ and install the linter if asked to
 4) Now the code should be linted everytime you save a file

+Automatic PEP8 linting is done after every push by using Github Actions.